ameliagmz/Paradigms_PRA2/README.md

 ```

 #### Configuration
-You can toggle the environment difficulty (e.g., whether agents must lift food together or can forage alone) by modifying the COOPERATION constant at the top of lbf.py.
+You can toggle the environment difficulty (e.g., whether agents must lift food together or can forage alone) by modifying the COOPERATION constant inside the main function of `lbf.py`.

 ```
 # Inside lbf.py